echo-search/echo-search.github.io/README.md

 }
 </code></pre>

-<p>Quick-access buttons can be edited directly in the HTML:</p>
-<pre><code>&lt;button onclick="window.open('https://www.youtube.com')">YouTube&lt;/button>
-</code></pre>

-<p>Developers and advanced users can also implement JavaScript enhancements to automate workflows, integrate external APIs, or add advanced functionality tailored to specific use cases.
+<p>Developers and advanced users can also report issues for JavaScript enhancements to automate workflows, integrate external APIs for all-of-the-best-in-one, or add advanced functionality tailored to specific use cases.
 This level of customization ensures that EchoSearch can adapt to both personal and organizational requirements, providing a versatile platform for a wide range of users.</p>

 <h2 id="faq">Frequently Asked Questions (FAQ)</h2>

 <h3>Is EchoSearch free?</h3>
-<p>Yes, EchoSearch is entirely free and open-source.
-Users can use, modify, and distribute it without any restrictions, making it accessible to everyone.</p>
+<p>Yes, EchoSearch is entirely free of charge.
+Users can report, contribute, and magpie ideas, which shows it is accessible to everyone.</p>

 <h3>Does it store my data?</h3>
 <p>No user data is sent to external servers.
 Version history is maintained within the repository for transparency, while user interactions remain private and local to the device.</p>